 Colors can be specified in commands (color, etc.) with:

 The command color list lists the available names along with color swatches in the Log.
 Color names can be truncated, with ambiguous truncations going to the shortest of the matching full names.
-For the color command, however, color names starting with “pale” should be expanded sufficiently and enclosed in quotation marks (or the space omitted) to distinguish them from the palette option.
-See also: initial colors, element colors, palettes, command usage conventions, limitations of transparency
+See also: color schemes, palettes, command usage conventions, limitations of transparency

 The following color names (X11 colors from the CSS3 specification) are predefined in ChimeraX.
 Color names can be truncated, but they must be entered in lowercase only.
 The spaces in multiword names are optional, and “grey” may be substituted for “gray.”
 More names can be defined with the command color name.
 See also: Color Actions, the Actions...
 Color menu

 redThe following specify the same shade of gray:

 rgb(100%, 0%, 0%)

 rgba(100%, 0%, 0%, 1)

 rgba(100%, 0%, 0%, 100%)

 hsl(0, 1.0, 0.5)